ryancbutler/blog/_posts/2021-12-07-Terraformvspherewindows.markdown

   }
 ```

 With the attribute set, we need to execute it on boot.
-To do this I'm using the run-once command to pull down the attribute using the **rpctool.exe** that comes with VMware tools (no extra install needed), convert the base64 to PowerShell then execute the script which is being set in the `vsphere_virtual_machine` resource as you can see here in the `run_once_command_list`:
+To do this I'm using the run-once command from the customization spec to pull down the attribute blob using the **rpctool.exe** that comes with VMware tools (no extra install needed), convert the base64 to PowerShell then execute the script which is being set in the `vsphere_virtual_machine` resource as you can see here in the `run_once_command_list`:

 ```terraform
 clone {
     template_uuid = data.vsphere_virtual_machine.template.id